gsalaman/recipes/lasagna.md

 Once water is boiling, add a pinch of salt.
 Add noodles to pot, and cook for 4 minutes.
 You don’t want them to be done…just a little flexible.
 Use tongs to remove from water and stage on parchment paper, side by side so they don’t stick.

-430 waitng for water to boil, finishing sauce)

 NOODLES:
 Want 16 noodles.
 Bring large pot of water to rolling biol.
 Set out long sheet of parchement paper (aboutt 16”) on counter.
 Lightly brush with olive oil.